nghiamvt/blog/content/blog/json-web-token/index.md

 ![refresh token](_refresh_token.png)

-If you do not get back a new refresh token, then it means your existing refresh token will continue to work when the new access token expires.

-Your application also needs to be able to handle the case when refreshing the access token also fails.
-At that point, you will need to prompt the user for authorization again.
+**The benefits of refresh token**:

+- Allow users not to enter their credentials again and again when access token expires
+- Reduce risks as access token can last a short period of time

+**What happens if refresh token get compromized**

+In this case, servers can easily detect anomalies.
+For example, if the IP of a user when login is different to the IP when it uses refresh token to get new access token.
+We will terminate the refresh token process, invalidate the refresh token and prompt the user to enter username/password again.

 ### Where to store a JWT?